-To simulate outdoor recording conditions inside the studio environment, we played the pre-recorded noise inside the studio.
-We constructed six different noise scenarios: no noise, indoor ambiance, indoor noise (laughing and clapping), traffic noise, construction-site noise, and natural outdoor noise (flowing water and animal sounds).
+A condenser microphone was employed for recording speech in stereo, ensuring a consistent distance of about 1 m between the speaker and microphone, as well as the frontal-view camera.
+A soundproof booth measuring about 1.5 m $\times$ 1.5 m $\times$ 2.0 m was utilized to capture the speech.
+To simulate noisy conditions inside the studio environment, we played the pre-recorded noise inside the studio.
+We constructed six noise scenarios: no noise, indoor ambiance, indoor noise (laughing and clapping), traffic noise, construction site noise, and natural outdoor noise (flowing water and animal sounds).
+Noise-free scenarios account for 29\% of total hours, each of the others making up 14\%.
 All the noise audios were collected from the corresponding real-world situations.